 Emily (Priest) McKhann had died in 1932, and in September of 1933, Charles McKhann married again, to Dr. Helen Semenenko, also a physician.
 They lived at 122 Marlborough during the 1934-1935 winter season, but moved soon thereafter to Milton.
 Dr. McKhann maintained his office at Children’s Hospital, and Dr. Semenenko maintained her office at 122 Marlborough.

-By late 1935, 122 Marlborough was owned by Suffolk Savings Bank.
+On September 9, 1935, the Suffolk Savings Bank for Seamen and Others foreclosed on its mortgage to Louis and Mary Mead and took possession of 122 Marlborough.
 In December of 1935, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.

-The property changed hands and by in July of 1991 was purchased by Mary H. Myers.
-In October of 1991, she filed for (and subsequently received) permission to remodel the house and change its occupancy from five apartments back to a single-family dwelling.
+On July 3, 1991, 122 Marlborough was purchased from J. Stephen Cohen by Mary H. Myers, In October of 1991, she filed for (and subsequently received) permission to remodel the house and change its occupancy from five apartments back to a single-family dwelling.

 It remained a single-family dwelling in 2015.